MetaFam/metagame-wiki/docs/wtf-is-metagame/metamanifesto.md

 ## Why now?

-In terms of empowering people to coordinate around creating value together and at scale without having to trust each other; the technologies are barely here now.
+In terms of empowering people to coordinate around creating value together and at scale, without having to trust each other; the technologies are barely here now.

 The printing press, the radio & the internet were the information revolutions; democratizing access, production & distribution of information.
 Web3 is about democratizing organizations & state-making.